 The Pacific Northwest has so much to offer – from some of the most beautiful nature and wildlife in the country to thriving cities that are becoming increasingly more desirable for people to move to.
 In Seattle, it’s easy to see why people become so enthralled with the largest city in Washington State.
-It is so full of life, character, and ever-changing cultural and dining scenery.
-As more and more new places appear above the surface, few can create as much buzz as the restaurants that have been dominating the fine-dining scene for years.
+It’s so full of life, character, and ever-changing cultural and dining scenery.
+As more and more new restaurants in Seattle appear above the surface, few can create as much buzz as the places that have been dominating the fine-dining scene for years.
 Those that do, are perfectly on par with the bigger players despite their smaller size – it’s the punch that they pack in service and the truly awe-inspiring carousel of flavors that matters.

 Eden Hill Restaurant

 With a mere 24 seats in the whole restaurant, Eden Hill offers a curated and intimate dining experience.
 Since opening in 2015, Eden Hill has quickly become a highly sought-after dinner location for locals and visitors alike.
 With a small team of nine people, Maximillian Petty, the owner and executive chef of Eden Hill, has been able to achieve a lot in a small time period, gaining attention from renowned food critics and publications.

 The creativity, wit and impeccable ability to refine the most delicate flavors and make them work together is what has gained Eden Hill so much praise.
 Served on heavy earthenware plates and slates, the dishes impress from the very moment you lay your eyes on them.
 An unbelievably fresh-looking assortment of flavors not only looks great, but also delights the senses with delicate nuances and textures.
 Choose between two tasting menus of off-menu dishes or the a la carte menu, and don’t pass on the beverage pairings.

 RockCreek Seafood & Spirits